PavanButke/springboot/Readme.md

 * Here we have #Pageable which is an abstract interface whos implementer is PageRequest
 * PageRequest has diffrent overload methods , we have used .of() which take page number and page size (int)
 * Tested Succesfully in Postman
+* Sorting has been done by adding parameters such as order --> which is an boolean datatype
+* We have used ternary operator on implementor getAllProducts in ProductServiceImpl
+* We have used #Varargs over properties as String... properties
+* With the help @RequestParam --> we have set default property as productName

 ### Dependencies

 * Spring Web Services